 Mr. Mottley completed a four year term on the Industrial Advisory Council at the College of Engineering at Virginia Tech.
 In this capacity he assisted with the recruitment, retention, and development of students in engineering, focusing on under-represented students from diverse backgrounds.

 Mr. Mottley is an adjunct professor at The George Washington University Law School teaching classes in design law.
 Mr. Mottley previously lectured on patent law at Howard University Law School.
 Mr. Mottley is a contributing author to the Thomson Reuters published book, Navigating Fashion Law: Leading Lawyers on Exploring the Trends, Cases, and Strategies of Fashion Law, in which he authored the section “The Tools for Protecting Fashion Law Clients.”
 He is also a contributing author to the ABA published book, Annual Review of Intellectual Property Law Developments, in which he authored the section “Design Patent Infringement – Egyptian Goddess.”
-He currently serves on the editorial board for the ABA's Landslide magazine.
+He currently serves as editor-in-chief of the ABA's Landslide magazine.